Institute of Surgery — Valikhnovski Surgery Institute

 - "Surgical Clinic of the Year" — "Choice of the Year" award (2016, 2017, 2018, 2019, four consecutive years)

-- Top 5 medical facilities in Ukraine by insurance company ratings
+- Top-5 Medical Institutions in Ukraine by insurance company ratings

 - "Diamond partner" MASC Congress

-Among publicly known patients is President of Ukraine Viktor Yushchenko (since 2004, following dioxin poisoning; according to Valikhnovski — six facial reconstruction surgeries).
+Among publicly known patients — President of Ukraine Viktor Yushchenko (since 2004, following dioxin poisoning; according to Valikhnovski — six facial reconstruction operations).
 Media programs featuring the institute: "Give Me Back My Beauty" (1+1), "I Am Ashamed of My Body" (STB), "My New Life", "Ukraine Is Speaking", "It Concerns Everyone" (Inter), Discovery Channel BODY BIZARRE.

-According to clinic data, the institute publicly positions itself as a "clinic for complex cases" — patients refused by other clinics, complex reconstruction, multidisciplinary cases.
-Case types (without patient personal data):
+According to clinic data, the institute publicly positions itself as a "clinic for complex cases" — patients rejected by other clinics, complex reconstruction, multidisciplinary cases.
+Types of cases (without patient personal data):

 - Maxillofacial trauma — fractures, complex defects, orthognathic surgery;

-- Congenital defects — cleft lip, craniofacial anomalies requiring multidisciplinary approach;
+- Congenital defects — cleft lip, craniofacial anomalies requiring a multidisciplinary approach;

-- Burn sequelae — scar contractures, lost areas of skin and soft tissues;
+- Burn sequelae — scar contractures, lost areas of skin and soft tissue;

-- Complex rhinoplasty — functional (breathing restoration) and reconstructive;
+- Complex rhinoplasty — functional (restoring breathing) and reconstructive;

 - Pediatric reconstruction — in collaboration with Massachusetts General Hospital / Shriners Boston (since 2019);

-- Oncological reconstruction — after head and neck tumor removal.
+- Oncological reconstruction — after removal of head and neck tumors.

-A separate public international case — a patient with Madelung syndrome who received treatment at the institute within a partnership with Discovery Channel BODY BIZARRE.
+A separate public international case — a patient with Madelung syndrome who received treatment at the institute within the Discovery Channel BODY BIZARRE partnership.

 Social Mission — 30% Charitable Care